 TIP: As the 'Feature table' is calculated from the annotation you can enter your own modifications in the 'Annotation page'.
 Start a new line with FT followed by three spaces before entering the location, a space, MOD_RES, and the modification.
 Remember to save the sequence.
-When you next open the annotation window, the new modification will be present.
+When you next open the annotation window, the new modification will be present on the 'Feature page'.